 Neither pre-nuptial nor cohabitation agreements are legally binding, but both are assuming increasing importance as more couples seek to protect assets acquired prior to their marriage, civil partnership or cohabitation.
 Correctly drafted, there is a significant chance of a court upholding one of these agreements.
 This is where we can help.
-Our family law solicitors are able to explain the differences between the two agreements, the prerequisites to drawing one up and, finally, can assist you and your partner to implement a mutually satisfactory agreement.
+Our family law solicitors in Manchester and Stockport are able to explain the differences between the two agreements, the prerequisites to drawing one up and, finally, can assist you to implement a mutually satisfactory agreement.

 Divorce, Dissolution of a Civil Partnership and Separation

-• with which of the five “facts” (unreasonable behaviour, adultery, living apart for two years and both parties consent, living apart for five years and only one party consents, and desertion for at least two years) that give ground for divorce apply to you;
+- with which of the five “facts” (unreasonable behaviour, adultery, living apart for two years and both parties consent, living apart for five years and desertion for at least two years) that give ground for divorce apply to you;

-• with the procedural and logistical aspects of obtaining a divorce or dissolution; and
+- with the procedural and logistical aspects of obtaining a divorce or dissolution;

-- assess the chances of you having to go to court.
+- assess the chances of you having to go to court; and

 Division of Matrimonial Assets